>TOPICS

 Judges and offenders

 This is possible because police and judges are covering the perpetrators.
 They almost always belong to higher castes or exactly those Jati who most often commit crimes against the Dalits.
-Today, it is often no longer Brahmins who harass the Dalits, but members of the lowest sub-caste, the Shudra Jatis.
+Today no longer Brahmins are the ones who harass the Dalits, but members of the lowest sub-caste, the Shudra Jatis.

-The land reforms carried out since independence mostly transferred ownership of land from the high castes to long-time tenants from the Shudra-Jatis.
+The land reforms carried out since independence mostly transferred land ownership from the high castes to long-time tenants from the Shudra-Jatis.
 However, the majority of Dalits have not benefited from the land reform.

 The Indian constitution ordered, to reserve state offices for Dalits through so-called ‚positive discrimination.
-Nevertheless, today still only a few people succeed in escaping the stigma of untouchability.
+Nevertheless, only a few people succeed in escaping the stigma of untouchability.

 If the fundamental rights are opposed by the community, no law, no Parliament, no Judiciary can guarantee them in the real sense of the word.
 25